Timurid conquests and invasions: Central Asia

-Timur became head of the Barlas tribe (a Central Asian tribe) and its vast lands by helping Amir Husayn, a Qara'unas prince and de facto ruler of Western Chagatai Khanate.
+Timur became head of the Mongol Barlas tribe (a Central Asian tribe) and its vast lands by helping Amir Husayn, a Qara'unas prince and de facto ruler of Western Chagatai Khanate.
 Timur's period as a Moghul vassal came to an end when Tughlugh Timur appointed his son Ilyas Khoja as governor of Mawarannahr.
 Both Timur and Amir Husayn rebelled against Ilyas Khoja but were defeated by Khoja's army at Tashkent.
 Ilyas Khoja advanced towards Samarkand but here he was defeated by Timurid forces and forced to retreat back into Eastern Chagatai Khanate.
 In this way, Timur became ruler of Samarkand.

 South Asia

 In 1370 Timur decided to attack Amir Husayn at Balkh.
 After crossing the Amu Darya at Termez his army surrounded the city.
 Husayn's army came out of the city to attack Timur's men, perhaps suggesting that they were unhappy to find themselves being besieged.
 The same occurred on the second day of the battle, but this time Timur's men managed to get into the city.
 Husayn shut himself up inside the citadel, leaving Timur's men to sack the city.

 After capturing the city, Timur executed Khabul Shah, the Husayn's puppet Khan of Western Chagatai and installed Suurgatmish on the throne of Khan as his puppet.
 This made Timur the main power in Mawarannahr and Western Chagatai Khanate with supremacy over Central Asia.

-After balkh he sent his 250 golden Regiment to take Ghor city, but after few days he got reports of 250 men being killed by ghurid army of Abdal Gulzai.

-Then after he prepared his army to take revenge and sent his army toward ghor from Persia he also asked his son to sent 20.000 army toward ghur as reinforcement.